jfvilasPersonal/oberkorn/docs/ingress-configuration.md

 ```

 ## Next step
 Everyting is ready!
 Now you can create your first authorizator.
-Continue to a [basic JWT Authorizator deployment](/scenarios?id=basic-scenario-a-static-html-application).
+Continue to a [basic Oberkorn authorizator deployment](/scenarios?id=basic-scenario-a-static-html-application).